 Every DUI arrest in California also triggers a DMV administrative case.
 If you retained my firm within 10 days of your arrest we immediately contacted the DMV to request a hearing on your behalf.
 The DMV Hearing is an administrative action, separate and apart from the court action (although arising from the same event), where the DMV is attempting to suspend your driver’s license for a period of time.

 In a first-offense DUI case, assuming that a chemical test was given, the DMV is seeking to suspend your license for 4 months.
-However, it is possible to obtain a restricted license after one month of the suspension has passed, assuming that you get enrolled in a first-offender alcohol program, file an SR-22 proof of insurance certificate, and pay a license reissue fee.
+However, it is possible to obtain a restricted license, assuming that you get enrolled in a first-offender alcohol program, get an ignition interlock and file an SR-22 proof of insurance certificate, and pay a license reissue fee.
 In a second-offense DUI case, assuming a chemical test was given, the DMV is seeking to suspend your license for one year, although there is an opportunity to obtain a restricted license in some cases.